-Manky also made the news recently for his particularly interesting lying pose getting him the nickname of the ‘seductive kangaroo’ – I wouldn’t take the mic out of him too much!
+Manky made the news a while back for his interesting lying pose getting him the nickname of the ‘seductive kangaroo’ – mind you, considering the size of him, I wouldn’t take the mickey out of him too loudly!

-And the kangaroos aren’t the only wild things that frequent John Forrest Tavern…we got visited by parrots and ducks and, there’s also a bandicoot that appears on occasion but we weren’t lucky enough to meet him.
+Kangaroos aren’t the only wild visitors…we got to see parrots and ducks and, there’s also a bandicoot that appears on occasion but we weren’t lucky enough to meet him.

 How to Get to the John Forrest Tavern

 The easiest way is by car.
 It’s about 36 minutes drive from Perth.
 Note, you will. have to pay a National Park entrance fee of $12 if you come in by car.
-This is valid all day though so, you can either go and explore all the other cool stuff in the park, or visit one of the other National Parks in the area.
+This is valid all day though so, you can either go and explore other cool things in the park, or visit one of the other National Parks in the area.